harmonylang/harmonylang.github.io/docs-src/textbook/index.md

 -   [Chapter 27](chain.md) describes *state machine replication* and the *chain replication* protocol to support replication.

+-   [Chapter 28](actions.md) describes an alternative way to write concurrent and distributed specifications in Harmony, using chain replication as an example.

--   [Chapter 28](abd.md) presents a protocol for a fault-tolerant replicated object that supports only read and write operations.
+-   [Chapter 29](abd.md) presents a protocol for a fault-tolerant replicated object that supports only read and write operations.

--   [Chapter 29](consensus.md) demonstrates a fault-tolerant distributed consensus algorithm (aka protocol) expressed in Harmony.
+-   [Chapter 30](consensus.md) demonstrates a fault-tolerant distributed consensus algorithm (aka protocol) expressed in Harmony.

--   [Chapter 30](paxos.md) shows how one can specify and check the well-known Paxos consensus protocol.
+-   [Chapter 31](paxos.md) shows how one can specify and check the well-known Paxos consensus protocol.

--   [Chapter 31](ns.md) demonstrates using Harmony to find a (known) bug in the original Needham-Schroeder authentication protocol.
+-   [Chapter 32](ns.md) demonstrates using Harmony to find a (known) bug in the original Needham-Schroeder authentication protocol.

 If you already know about concurrent and distributed programming and are